-As Ordinary Resolution
+7. As Ordinary Resolution

-Continuing in Office as an Independent Non-Executive Director -Mr Chin Yoong Kheong
+- Continuing in Office as an Independent Non-Executive Director - Mr Chin Yoong Kheong

-"THAT the authority be and is hereby given to Mr Chin Yoong Kheong, who will be serving as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years from 1 January 2023 onwards, to continue to act as an Independent Non-Executive Director of the Company."
+"THAT the authority be and is hereby given to Mr Chin Yoong Kheong, who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years, to continue to act as an Independent Non-Executive Director of the Company."

-10. To transact any other ordinary business of which due notice shall have been given.
+8. To transact any other ordinary business of which due notice shall have been given.